 Nexus Seed Grant Program

-The Mines/NREL Nexus partnership supplies funding for Mines and NREL researchers to development their proposal.
-The seed funding is intended to support the efforts of Mines and NREL PIs, with awards ranging from $10-15,000 each, to build a cohesive proposal that can then be submitted to calls for a range of funded projects.
+The seed funding helps new Mines and NREL teams build a cohesive proposal that can then be submitted to calls for a range of funded projects.

 NREL campus looking west towards Mines campus

 Machine Learning-Informed Analysis of Remote Sensing Data to Identify Favorable Areas for Enhanced Geothermal Systems

 Geothermal resources can deliver a steady, continuous flow of heat from the Earth’s core that can be converted into energy.
 Geothermal energy increases the viability of a clean grid by offering a reliable foundation for delivering renewable energy.
 Finding the appropriate locations and workable resources, including possible sites for enhanced geothermal systems (EGS), is the key to advancement of geothermal energy.
 The high level of uncertainty that accompanies the subsurface resource is one of the primary obstacles to EGS development.

 The use of multimodal geological, geophysical, and geochemical data can be beneficial in identifying indicators of EGS.
 This proposal presents a novel method for determining optimal deployment sites for EGS.
 By combining machine learning, remote sensing, AI, and additional exploration data (e.g., geology, geophysics, geochemistry), we hope to generate comprehensive resource maps of potential geothermal resources.

 Flash activation of conductive oxide materials for low-temperature oxygen evolving anodes